OSithu/Build-Form-Web---React/README.md

-# Build Form - Form Editor
+# Build Yor Own Form - Form Editor

-Welcome to **Build Form**, a simple React-based Form Editor that allows users to create and preview their forms in real-time.
+Welcome to **Build Yor Own Form**, a simple React-based Form Editor that allows users to create and preview their forms in real-time.
 This project enables the addition of customizable fields (like emails) and reflects changes instantly on the form preview section.

 ## Features